Carleman estimates for geodesic X-ray transforms: Carleman estimates in nonpositive curvature

 \begin{Theorem} Let $(M,g)$ be a simple/Anosov manifold having nonpositive sectional curvature.
 There exist $m_0, \tau_0, \kappa > 0$ such that for any $\tau \geq \tau_0$, for any $m \geq m_0$ and for any $u \in C^{\infty}_F(SM, \mC^n)$ (with $u|_{\partial(SM)} = 0$ in the boundary case) one has

-where $\phi_l = l$. \end{Theorem}
+where $\phi_\l = \l$. \end{Theorem}

 The constant $\kappa > 0$ in the above theorem comes from the fact that compact/simple manifolds with nonpositive curvature have no conjugate points.
-It is the same constant that appears in the following lemma:
+It is the same constant that appears in the following lemma proved in \cite[Theorem 7.2 and Lemma 11.2]{PSU_hd}:

 \begin{Lemma} If $(M,g)$ is a compact simple/Anosov manifold, there exist $\alpha \in (0,1]$ and $\kappa > 0$ so that